-UW Health is profoundly committed to being a diverse, equitable and inclusive environment for patients, visitors, staff and physicians.
+UW Health is committed to being diverse and inclusive.
 Our integrity shines through in patient care interactions and our daily work practices as we embrace the knowledge, unique perspectives and qualities each employee and faculty member brings to work each day.
 These are the things that make us REMARKABLE.

 UW Health is proud to welcome members of the U.S. military who have served our country and bring diversity, professionalism and leadership to our workplace.
 Through their valued experience and commitment to excellence and service, they further support our patients, families and community through delivery of compassionate and leading-edge healthcare.

 UW Health partners with Heroes for Healthcare to support military veterans in finding civilian medical jobs:

 Providing the right tools to help someone find their path to a healthcare career is the essence of our Career Pathways mission.
 Through education, we proactively address the projected workforce shortage and develop a UW Health workforce that is reflective of the diverse patients and communities we serve.
 A variety of programs and services provide external students and UW Health staff with the valuable resources they need to achieve their career goals.